elopay/slate/source/index.html.md

 success_url | String | URL to which the payer or payer will be redirected after successfully completing payment.
 Attention: Payments with some payment methods require time to process.
 Due to this reason you must attach parameters to the redirection URLs to fetch updates of payment IDs.
-First is Payment ID `payment_id` which you can you fetch in order to receive the payment status `/api/payments/:id`. cancel_url | String | URL to which payer is redirected to in case payment process was cancelled by payer. error_url | String | URL to which payer is redirected in case of errors during payment process (e.g. Bad credit card info, rejected by pop etc.) ping_url | String | elopage API sends POST request to this URL if payment for payment of product/name once it changes status to successful (e.g. bank wire updates). pricing_plans | Array | Array of objects which represents pricing plans of the product (at least one object required) &nbsp;&nbsp;form | String | Allowed values: `"one_time", "subscription", "splited"` &nbsp;&nbsp;preferences | Object | preferences object is differs for pricing forms &nbsp;&nbsp;&nbsp;&nbsp;price | Decimal | price by current pricing plan &nbsp;&nbsp;&nbsp;&nbsp;old_price | Decimal | old product price &nbsp;&nbsp;&nbsp;&nbsp;payments_count | Integer | total count of payments (required for pricing plan form: splited) &nbsp;&nbsp;&nbsp;&nbsp;first_interval | String | first payment interval (required for pricing plan form: subscription/splited)
+First is Payment ID `payment_id` which you can you fetch in order to receive the payment status `/api/payments/:id`. cancel_url | String | URL to which payer is redirected to in case payment process was cancelled by payer. error_url | String | URL to which payer is redirected in case of errors during payment process (e.g. Bad credit card info, rejected by pop etc.) webhook_url | String | elopage API sends POST request to this URL if payment for payment of product/name once it changes status to successful (e.g. bank wire updates). pricing_plans | Array | Array of objects which represents pricing plans of the product (at least one object required) &nbsp;&nbsp;form | String | Allowed values: `"one_time", "subscription", "splited"` &nbsp;&nbsp;preferences | Object | preferences object is differs for pricing forms &nbsp;&nbsp;&nbsp;&nbsp;price | Decimal | price by current pricing plan &nbsp;&nbsp;&nbsp;&nbsp;old_price | Decimal | old product price &nbsp;&nbsp;&nbsp;&nbsp;p_count | Integer | total count of payments (required for pricing plan form: splited) &nbsp;&nbsp;&nbsp;&nbsp;first_interval | String | first payment interval (required for pricing plan form: subscription/splited)
 &nbsp;&nbsp;&nbsp;&nbsp;first_amount | Decimal | first payment amount (required for pricing plan form: subscription/splited)
 &nbsp;&nbsp;&nbsp;&nbsp;next_interval | String | next payment interval startdate (required for pricing plan form: subscription/splited)